 Subway tile captured America’s interest when it was introduced in subway stations in New York City in the early 1900s.
 The tile adorned the walls of the Big Apple’s subways and soon became a beloved material in homes across the country.
 Today, you see subway tile used in a variety of rooms and ways to add an aesthetic oomph to the room it occupies.

-Subway tile isn’t limited to behind the kitchen sink, many use it for large sections of walls due to its attractive and easy to clean nature.
+Subway tile isn’t limited to behind the kitchen sink, and many use it for large sections of walls due to its attractive and easy-to-clean nature.
 It often provides a nice contrast with countertop materials.
 There are so many choices with subway tile that you can choose unique colors and textures to create a nice wall with cool colors or create a sense of comfort with warm-colored tiles.

 Subway tile looks especially good in bathroom backsplashes.
-From the classic white tiles to those that gorgeous textures and unthought-of colors, your bathroom will gain a boost when using subway tile behind the sink, toilet or mirror.
+From the classic white tiles to those that have gorgeous textures and unthought-of colors, your bathroom will gain a boost when using subway tile behind the sink, toilet, or mirror.

 Bathroom walls aren’t immune to the possibilities of subway tile, as this tile offers a slew of different options to bring your dream bathroom to life.
 Darker tile in blues and grays can help to give off neutral or cool atmospheres to fit in with fixtures, paint, and other materials used in your bathroom.